Dairy Queen Tenant Overview

 - Expensive to re-lease should the tenant leave

-The Dairy Queen system is one of the largest fast food systems in the world, with more than 6,000 restaurants in the United States.
+The Dairy Queen system is one of the largest fast food systems in the world, with more than 7,000 restaurants in the United States, Canada, and more than 24 other countries.

 There is great demand for their free-standing stores as net lease investments.
 Dairy Queen has locations in all major markets and are one of the most recognized QSR chains in the world.
+The leases Dairy Queen tends to sign relieve the owner of any landlord responsibilities and provide for rental increases during the primary term.
 Dairy Queens are operated by franchisees as opposed to corporately owned.

 Average Cap Rate